Allianz starts 2015 with strong first quarter

 - Continued healthy capital position

-- Allianz confirms operating profit outlook for 2014 of 10.0 billion euros, plus/minus 0.5 billion euros
+- Allianz confirms operating profit outlook for 2015 of 10.4 billion euros, plus/minus 400 million euros

-The conglomerate solvency ratio rose by two percentage points to 184 percent as of March 31, 2015.
-Solvency II capitalization remained stable at 192 percent compared to 191 percent at the end of 2013.
-Shareholders’ equity grew over the same period by 6.9 percent to 53.525 billion euros from 50.084 billion euros.
+The conglomerate solvency ratio rose by 10 percentage points to 190 percent as of March 31, 2015.
+Solvency II capitalization remained stable at 192 percent compared to 191 percent at the end of 2014 due to management actions.
+Shareholders’ equity grew over the same period by 12.6 percent to 68.4 billion euros compared to 60.7 billion euros.

 The quarterly combined ratio improved by 1.7 percentage points to 92.6 percent from 94.3 percent in the previous year’s first quarter.
 Impacts from natural catastrophes were mainly limited to winter storms in the US and floods in the UK.
 Germany, France and the corporate and credit insurance areas recorded lower claims than last year.

 Life and Health insurance with record operating profit

-In Life and Health insurance, statutory premiums rose to 17.16 billion euros in the first quarter of 2014 from 14.84 billion euros over the same period the previous year.
-This represents an increase of 15.7 percent.
-Excluding foreign exchange and consolidation effects, internal growth was 16.4 percent.
+In Life and Health insurance, statutory premiums rose to 18.82 (17.16) billion euros in the first quarter of 2015.
+This represents an increase of 9.7 percent.
+Excluding foreign currency exchange and consolidation effects, internal growth was 5.3 percent.

-The new business margin grew 0.7 percentage points in the first quarter of 2014 to 2.5 percent from 1.8 percent over the same period the year before.
-Over the same period the value of new business increased to 360 million euros from 238 million euros.
+The new business margin declined 1.0 percentage points in the first quarter of 2015 to 1.5 (2.5) percent due to the low yield environment.
+The value of new business stood at 269 (362) million euros.

 Total assets under management rose 1.6 percent to 1,765 billion euros at the end of the first quarter of 2014 from 1,738 billion euros at the start of 2014.
 Over the same period, thirdparty assets under management grew 1.0 percent to 1,342 billion euros from 1,329 billion euros.

-The development in assets under management was supported by market value increases and beneficial currency effects, which more than outweighed third-party net outflows of 19.8 billion euros in the first quarter of 2015.
-Net outflows at PIMCO declined month to month and reached in total 68.3 billion euros in the previous year’s first quarter.
-While PIMCO recorded net outflows of 21.7 billion euros from January to March of 2014, AllianzGI saw net inflows over the same period of 6.2 billion euros, the highest quarterly level since the implementation of the new structure in 2012.
+The development in assets under management was driven by market value increases and beneficial currency effects, which more than outweighed third-party net outflows of 62.1 billion euros in the first quarter of 2015.
+Net outflows at PIMCO declined month to month and reached in total 68.3 billion euros in the first quarter.
+AllianzGI had third-party net inflows over the same period of 6.2 billion euros, the highest quarterly level since the implementation of the new structure in 2012.

 Together with its customers and sales partners, Allianz is one of the strongest financial communities.
-Over 83 million private and corporate customers insured by Allianz rely on its knowledge, global reach, capital strength and solidity to help them make the most of financial opportunities and to avoid and safeguard themselves against risks.
+About 85 million private and corporate customers insured by Allianz rely on its knowledge, global reach, capital strength and solidity to help them make the most of financial opportunities and to avoid and safeguard themselves against risks.
 In 2014, around 147,000 employees in over 70 countries achieved total revenues of 122.3 billion euros and an operating profit of 10.4 billion euros.
 Benefits for our customers reached 104.6 billion euros.

 Cautionary Note Regarding Forward-Looking Statements